This post is inspired by Alexey Guzey’s post. Last updated Oct 18, 2021.

-Based on all of these if I can afford, I would probably go with the maxed-out version of MacBook Pro 16” (2019), with an NVIDIA GPU (3080?).
+Based on all of these, if I can afford it, I would probably go with the maxed-out version of MacBook Pro 16” (2019), with an NVIDIA GPU (3080?).

-If I had unlimited budget, I’ll probably upgrade to a 4K screen with 16:9 aspect ratio.
+I’d probably upgrade to a 4K screen with a 16:9 aspect ratio if I had an unlimited budget.
 27” is fine, honestly.
-A better resolution, and 120 Hz refresh rate would be sweet.
+A better resolution and 120 Hz refresh rate would be sweet.

 So, I finally got a proper camera.
 I have the Sony Alpha a6400 Mirrorless Camera.
 I’m yet to pay off EMIs on the thing, but it is a good camera.
 I’ll write more about it once I use it more.

 I use OnePlus 7.
-It’s outdated, and I guess OnePlus don’t make/sell them anymore.
+It’s outdated, and I guess OnePlus doesn’t make them anymore.
 But, it’s a great phone.
-I mean my definition of a great phone is that it should be able to run apps without lag, and open apps fast.
-I don’t take may photos, so camera is not a priority.
+I mean, my definition of a great phone is that it should run apps without lag and open apps fast.
+I don’t take many photos, so the camera is not a priority.
 But, a good camera system would be a nice addition.